What Is an Automatic Stay in Bankruptcy?

 What is an automatic stay?

 The length of the bankruptcy process varies by type.
-Chapter 7 bankruptcy usually requires you to liquidate many of your assets in an attempt to pay off as much of your debt as possible.
-The process usually takes about 80 to 100 days.
-Chapter 13 bankruptcy can take anywhere from about three to five years.
-It allows you to keep your assets as you work out a repayment plan.
+Chapter 7 bankruptcy may require you to liquidate many of your assets in an attempt to pay off as much of your debt as possible.
+The process is usually done within six months.

-Chapter 11 bankruptcy works similarly to Chapter 13, and it has a similar timeline of about three to five years.
-Chapter 11 is typically used by businesses rather than individuals because it’s more expensive.
-To file for Chapter 13 bankruptcy, though, your total debts must be less than $2,750,000.
-If you owe more than that, you would likely have to file Chapter 11, even as an individual.
+Chapter 11 bankruptcy works somewhat similarly to Chapter 13, and it has a similar timeline of about three to five years.
+Chapter 11 is typically used by businesses rather than individuals, and it has higher associated costs.

-The protections of an automatic stay
+What an automatic stay usually stops

 - Wage garnishment